 Other projects included a review of an anti-epileptic drug for seizure prophylaxis in patients with acquired brain injury (ABI), and a review of all available beta-interferons for MS. Additionally, the safety and monitoring procedures around natalizumab treatments to reduce risk of developing progressive multifocal leukoencephalopathy (PML) was covered by more than one delegate.

-All of the posters can be reviewed in our online resources.
 If this has inspired you to further develop your pharmacy career, you can find out more about the next MasterClass online via ‘courses’ on our Neurology Academy website.

 An innovative training programme for pharmacy professionals

 Developed in recognition of the essential role that neuro-pharmacists can play in a good neurology team, this Academy exists for pharmacy professionals who want to develop expertise in neurological conditions.